alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-containers.md

 }
 ```

-You run this test and you will see the containers created by the TestContainers library, the spring will replace the connection configuration for the database and the cache and will create the repository bean using the correct database connection.
+You will see the containers created by the TestContainers after running the tests.
+The Spring will replace the connection configuration for the database.
+After, Spring will create the repository bean using the correct database connection.
+So, the test can use the repository to assert the result for each scenario.

 ### Environment
-The example used in this tutorial is hosted by [Github](https://github.com/alexferreiradev/tecnologias_java/tree/international-career-day-23/Spring/sample-api/src/test/java/dev/alexferreira/sampleapi/infrastructure/kafka).
-The versions used are following:
+[Github](https://github.com/alexferreiradev/tecnologias_java/tree/international-career-day-23/Spring/sample-api/src/test/java/dev/alexferreira/sampleapi/infrastructure/kafka) host this example.
+The versions used are the following:
 * Junit: 5
 * TestContainers: 1.17.6
 * Java 11